PortLLM: Personalizing Evolving Large Language Models with Training-Free and Portable Model Patches: Related Works

-\paragraph{\textbf{Parameter Efficient Fine-tuning (PEFT).}} The rapid growth in the size of pretrained LLMs has posed significant challenges for efficiently fine-tuning LLMs to specific downstream tasks.
-To address this, numerous PEFT methods have been developed, aiming to balance efficiency and accuracy.
-Early approaches focused on inserting trainable adapters—feed-forward networks placed between the layers of the pretrained model~\citep{houlsby2019parameterefficienttransferlearningnlp, lin2020exploringversatilegenerativelanguage}.
-Recent advancements have led to more sophisticated adapter-based PEFT methods~\citep{mahabadi2021compacterefficientlowrankhypercomplex, pfeiffer2020adapterhubframeworkadaptingtransformers, luo2023efficientvisualadaptionstructural}.
+\paragraph{\textbf{Parameter Efficient Fine-Tuning~(PEFT).}} The rapid growth in the size of pretrained LLMs has posed significant challenges for efficiently fine-tuning LLMs to specific downstream tasks.
+To address this challenge, numerous PEFT methods have been developed, aiming to balance efficiency and accuracy.
+Early approaches focused on inserting trainable adapters—feed-forward networks placed between layers of the pretrained model~\citep{houlsby2019parameterefficienttransferlearningnlp, lin2020exploringversatilegenerativelanguage}.
+Recent advancements have led to more sophisticated adapter-based PEFT methods~\citep{mahabadi2021compacterefficientlowrankhypercomplex, pfeiffer2020adapterhubframeworkadaptingtransformers, luo2023efficientvisualadaptionstructural} \rebuttal{including LMaaS~\citep{sun2022black} for service-oriented adaptation and kNN-Adapter~\citep{huang2023k} for retrieval-augmented fine-tuning}.
 A notable example is LoRA~\citep{hu2021loralowrankadaptationlarge}, which introduces trainable low-rank weight perturbations to the pretrained model, significantly reducing the number of parameters required for fine-tuning.
 LoRA's key innovation lies in its use of the product of two low-rank matrices to approximate weight changes.
-Building upon this concept, Q-LoRA~\citep{dettmers2023qloraefficientfinetuningquantized} proposes to propagate gradients through LoRA using a $4$-bit quantized pretrained model, further enhancing efficiency.
-Concurrently, prompt-based learning methods have demonstrated effectiveness across various NLP tasks.
-Methods such as prompt-tuning~\citep{lester2021powerscaleparameterefficientprompt} and prefix-tuning~\citep{li2021prefixtuningoptimizingcontinuousprompts} incorporate learnable continuous embeddings into the model's hidden states.
+Building upon this concept, \rebuttal{several methods have emerged including Q-LoRA~\citep{dettmers2023qloraefficientfinetuningquantized}, CombLM~\citep{ormazabal-etal-2023-comblm}, and IPA~\citep{lu-etal-2023-inference}.} Concurrently, prompt-based learning methods have demonstrated effectiveness across various NLP tasks.
+Methods such as prompt-tuning~\citep{lester2021powerscaleparameterefficientprompt}, prefix-tuning~\citep{li2021prefixtuningoptimizingcontinuousprompts} \rebuttal{and more recent approaches like proxy-tuning~\citep{liu2024tuning} and BBox-Adadpter~\citep{sun2024bbox}} incorporate learnable continuous embeddings into the model's hidden states.
 They condition the frozen model to adapt to specific tasks without modifying the underlying architecture.
 Despite these advances, fine-tuning each updated LLM with PEFT to equip personalized knowledge remains highly costly, and how PEFT can bridge the gap in personalized settings within this evolving environment in a portable manner is yet to be fully explored.
-To this end, we develop in this paper the theory behind portable model patches that can be plugged into an updated model to carry over the personalized knowledge from the first fine-tuned model.
+To this end, we develop in this paper the theory behind portable model patches that can be plugged into an evolved LLM to carry over the personalized knowledge from an earlier fine-tuned LLM.